 Helen Berents is a researcher interested in the politics of children and youth in international conflict and crises.
-She is a senior lecturer and ARC DECRA Fellow in the School of Justice, Faculty of Law at the Queensland University of Technology; and received her PhD in International Relations from the School of Political Science and International Studies at the University of Queensland.
+She is a senior research fellow (ARC DECRA Fellow) in the School of Justice, Faculty of Law at the Queensland University of Technology; and received her PhD in International Relations from the School of Political Science and International Studies at the University of Queensland.
 Her work is motivated by a genuine belief in the importance of recognising the contributions and capacities of children and youth in navigating violence and building peace.

 Helen has lived all over Australia, as well as in the UK, Venezuela, and Colombia.
 Her pronouns are she/her/hers.
 If she isn’t writing, she is most likely baking something delicious.
 You can follow her writing, as well as occasional baking updates, on twitter: @hmberents